tnscorcoran/openshift-operators/README.md

 make install
 ```

-Build your local operator definition. note the *api-version* and *kind* indicate what the operator will watch for and act on
+Build your local operator definition.
+Note the *api-version* and *kind* used to build the operator.
+This configures the operator to watch for and act on custom resources of this *api-version* and *kind*.

-# !!!!!!!!!
-VERIFY THIS

 ```
 operator-sdk new nginx-operator --api-version=example.com/v1alpha1 --kind=Nginx --type=helm